 While we go and work that out, you can experience the real jungle for yourself.
 Like on a 100km jungle expedition across Colombia.
 The Samana Watershed is a biodvierse rainforest paradise, rarely visited by tourists.
 No lions.
 Promise.

 The lions let us down, but the camels won’t.
 Once upon a time the Sahara desert was under water.
 Now instead of water as far as you can see, it’s sand as far as you can see.
 Kind of like you’ve been shrunk to the size of an ant and left in a sand pit… but without the threat of giant children.

-The strange rock formations of the Old Man of Storr on Skye creates an ethereal landscape.
+The strange rock formations of the Old Man of Storr on Scotland's Isle of Skye creates an ethereal landscape.
 Maybe it reminds us of magical towers or the gates of Mordor.
 We’re not sure, but there’s definitely an edge of fantasy to pillars of rock.
 Or perhaps the location scouts for fantasy films are just creating a self-propagating circle.
-Either way, Skye photography shows a wild and bleak mountainous island ready for adventure.
+Skye is a wild and bleak mountainous island ready for adventure.

 10. Forest: Slovenia

 Okay, yes, we could have picked any number of forests.
 There’s something beautiful about deciduous trees changing colour with the seasons.
 It’s like seeing autumn happen in front of you.
 The forests of Slovenia are gorgeous in autumn and we learnt that first hand on a team trip to Slovenia.
 Even if your adventure doesn’t go 100% to plan, you can still enjoy being in nature.